stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 The criteria described above will be used to identify sBTC Signers that are able to meet some or all of the responsibilities described in the previous section.

 ### Selection Process
 The initial sBTC Signer Set will be finalized from the list of eligible Signers, based on the above criteria.
 The results will be published as a discussion in the [sBTC Working Group](https://github.com/stacks-network/sbtc/discussions/624).
+The signer set the community votes on will be the signer set for sBTC.
+No further additions or removals will be done once the SIP vote begins.
+If a signer withdraws, then the vote should be restarted.

 The selection process is as follows:
 1. **Nomination Phase**: Open a call for nominations within the community.